digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

 Time in test scripts
 ~~~~~~~~~~~~~~~~~

-In scripts, record and ledger time are always equal.
-You can set them using the following functions:
+For tests, you can set time using the following functions:

 - ``setTime``, which set the ledger time to the given time.
 - ``passTime``, which takes a ``RelTime`` (a relative time) and moves the ledger by that much.